(updated 10/14/2024)

 Step 2: Provide your proof of insurance to OISS once you get access to your OISS Portal, as part of your MANDATORY OISS Document Check-in.

-*For the Wellfleet form, please use your Employee/Visitor ID number in the Student ID section.
-Your Rice University Department Coordinator can assist you with finding out your number.
+*For the Wellfleet enrollment form, please use your Employee/Visitor ID number in the Student ID section.
+Your Rice University Department Coordinator can assist you with finding that number. - How Much Is Health Insurance?

 With the broad range of choices, the actual cost for health care in the United States cannot be measured.
 Much depends on the level of insurance coverage, the number of times the policy holder visits the doctor and/or hospital during their stay here.
-For the basic policies displayed in the OISS, there is an average monthly cost of $93/$141 for the individual, with an additional $312-$419 per month to include coverage for the spouse and/or children.
+For the basic policies displayed in the OISS, there is an average monthly cost of $85/$153 for the individual, with an additional $321-$439 per month to include coverage for the spouse and/or children.
 Be sure to include cost estimates for health insurance in planning your budget for your expenses during your stay in the U.S.

-Read the policy information carefully, and don’t be afraid to ask questions before purchasing a policy.
+Read the policy information carefully, and ask questions before purchasing a policy.
 Insurance agents make their living from selling insurance policies to individuals and groups.
 If purchasing a policy through an insurance agent, feel free to ask questions and take the time to learn about and understand several choices before making a decision.
+Don't forget that your insurance coverage must meet all J requirements in addition to your personal needs.
 Don’t sign anything if you are uncertain or confused.
-Consult a knowledgeable friend, your academic department, or the OISS for help.
+You may reach out to a knowledgeable friend, your academic department, or the OISS for help. - Important Considerations When Choosing a Plan

 The reliability of the company.
 Plans offered through Rice or approved by OISS should be from reliable companies.
 Plans advertised outside of our campus should be checked out with someone who is familiar with that company.
 The recommendation from the person selling the insurance is not always sufficient in order to make a good decision as to which policy to buy.
 Companies vary in their level of service to customers, how promptly they pay claims, and if they pay the full amount expected by their policy holders.